 At the east end of Waikiki Beach, under the shadow of Diamond Head, is the Honolulu Zoo and the Kapiʻolani Regional Park.
 A wonderful spot to escape the crowds and the sun.
 If you’re there on a Sunday afternoon, be sure to catch a free concert at the bandstand.

-Maybe not a Must-Do but if you’re interested in music, plan a visit to Kamaka Ukeleles.
-The Kamaka family have been hand-crafting koa ukeleles since 1916.
+Maybe not a Must-Do but if you’re interested in music, plan a visit to Kamaka Ukuleles.
+The Kamaka family have been handcrafting koa ukuleles since 1916.
 It is a great opportunity to see how this most spectacular instrument is made.
 We had the privilege of a tour with Fred Kamaka, son of the founder.

-How to visit: Kamaka Ukeleles is located at 550 South Street in Honolulu.
-Free tours are offered at 10:30 am Tuesday through Friday.
+How to visit: Kamaka Ukuleles is located at 550 South Street in Honolulu.
+Free tours at 10:30 am Tuesday through Friday.

 The North Shore of Oahu has a completely different feeling than the Honolulu area.
 The incredible surf in the waters off the North Shore have made it a surfer’s paradise.
 This area is laid back and focused on nature.
-The stores here are not the tony ones found on Honolulu’s streets, but more likely to carry Endless Summer t-shirts, and.
+The stores here are not the tony ones found on Honolulu’s streets, but more likely to carry Endless Summer t-shirts, and board shorts.